-The Department of Surgery is comprised of eight Divisions overseen by the Chairman and the Central Business Office.
+The Department of Surgery is comprised of 13 Divisions overseen by the Chair and the Central Business Office.
 The Department's central nervous system is the Executive Committee, which makes all major decisions regarding recruitment, program development, promotions, resource allocation, and budget planning.

-The eight divisions of the Department embrace a culture of innovation and collaboration, which has resulted in such breakthroughs as:
+The 13 divisions of the Department embrace a culture of innovation and collaboration, which has resulted in such breakthroughs as:

 - The first transoral appendectomy performed in the United States

 - The first transvaginal sleeve gastrectomy

 - Pioneered NOTES procedures